TxDOT/python/README.md

 ## How to Install the **tx** module##

 > Open the **module** folder.
 Inside, there is a file named **install.py**, you can run it by double-clicking on the file.
-The module will automatically install itself, and any depnendancies.
+The module will automatically install itself, and any dependencies.

 ## How to run the **standalone** scripts ##